 An IVF cycle takes about one month from the day you start medication to your pregnancy test.
-An IVF cycle with Kindbody is $10k, and it includes a fertility assessment, semen preparation, ovarian stimulation monitoring, egg retrieval procedure, fertilization and culture of the eggs, and embryo transfer procedure.
+An IVF cycle with Kindbody is $12,500, and it includes ovarian stimulation monitoring, egg retrieval procedure, semen preparation, fertilization and culture of the eggs, and embryo transfer procedure.

 Once your assessment results are returned, a certified reproductive endocrinologist will recommend a personalized plan.
 A few more tests may be issued before beginning the stimulation process.